Oat Porridge For Babies

 The downside of these products is they can be expensive in comparison to plain oats, and the added sweetness can prevent your baby from learning to accept and enjoy oats on their own.

-It’s also worth bearing in mind that they’re usually around 50% white rice flour, so only half of the cereal is actually oats.
+It’s also worth remembering that they’re usually around 50% white rice flour, so only half of the cereal is actually oats.

 When can oats be introduced?